Maynard H. Jackson High School

-Maynard H. Jackson High School (MJHS, or Jackson High) is a high school of approximately 1,000 students, with the capacity for 1,500.
+Maynard H. Jackson High School (MJHS, or Jackson High) is a high school of 1,551 students, with the capacity for 1,500.
 Jackson High is located in southeast Atlanta, Georgia, United States along the BeltLine in Grant Park, just south of I-20.
 The school is a part of Atlanta Public Schools.
-In July 2017, Dr. Adam Danser was appointed as principal.
+In July 2017, Adam Danser was appointed as principal.

-Faculty and students at Jackson High operate in three Small Learning Communities, also known as SLCs: Engineering and Early College, Information Technology, and Fine Arts.
-Jackson High offers the International Baccalaureate diploma programme to students in all three SLCs.

-The school was designated a GE Foundation "College Bound" school in 2002 and received a five-year, $1 million grant to help increase student readiness for college courses.
+Jackson High offers the International Baccalaureate (IB) Diploma Programme and IB Career Programme to all students.

 History

 In 1872, the Atlanta Public Schools commenced operations with seven schools, including Girls High.
 In 1924, the city opened a new Girls High facility in Grant Park.
 In 1947, the Atlanta Board of Education moved to community high schools, and transitioned the Girls High building into Roosevelt High.
 Roosevelt High served as a community high school to Grant Park and surrounding neighborhoods from 1947 until 1985.

 The school's current campus opened as Southside High School in the second semester of 1986 on the site overlooked by the former Girls High / Roosevelt High.
 Southside consolidated the former Roosevelt High and the former Hoke Smith High.
 In 1988, nearby East Atlanta High closed, with East Atlanta students rezoned to Southside.
 In 2005, Southside's boundary expanded further on the transition of Kirkwood's of Alonzo A Crim from a comprehensive high to an open campus.
+In 2002, the school was designated a GE Foundation "College Bound" school and received a five-year, $1 million grant to help increase student readiness for college courses.

+In April 2007, under the administration of Beverly Hall, APS began a districtwide initiative to transition all high schools to Small Learning Communities funded in part by a grant from the Gates Foundation.
+For several years following this initiative, faculty and students at Jackson High operate in three Small Learning Communities, also known as SLCs: Engineering and Early College, Information Technology, and Fine Arts.
+Jackson High was one of the first APS high schools to transition away from the SLC model that has now been rejected as an approach to reform by Gates Foundation among others.